Music is a screened major, and requires a performance audition. The steps to apply and audition are listed below.

 The Department of Music provides an accompanist for voice applicants only.
 The cost for the accompanist is $15, payable at the time of audition.
 Voice applicants must bring music for the accompanist.
 Instrumentalists are not required to perform with accompaniment, but may arrange for their own accompanist.

-We will notify you of your audition results by letter approximately four weeks after the audition.
+We will notify you of your audition results by letter approximately two to four weeks after the audition.
 If you are recommended to receive a Department of Music scholarship, a separate form will be included with that letter.

 If we decide to postpone an audition day, we will post an announcement on the Department of Music website.
 We will also leave a recorded voice message on 410-704-2839.
 University closing announcements are posted on the TU homepage, and recorded messages can be heard on 410-704-NEWS.